 The template mentions that the contract allows both parties to terminate the contract if the early proof fails.
 Make sure this is the case.
-See more in section 3.2.

 Points B3-1 to B3-5 specify what is to be tested early.
 Column 2 provides an example of how to test it.
 The supplier may change it to his own test proposal.
 He also specifies when the proof will be ready.
 (Sometimes a supplier may even have a proof before the contract is signed.)